oomphinc/composer-installers-extender/README.md

-# Composer Installer Extender
+# Composer Installers Extender

-The `composer-installer-extender` is a plugin for [Composer](https://getcomposer.org/) that allows any package to be installed to a directory other than the default `vendor/` directory within the repo on a package-by-package basis.
+The `composer-installers-extender` is a plugin for [Composer](https://getcomposer.org/) that allows any package to be installed to a directory other than the default `vendor/` directory within the repo on a package-by-package basis.
 This plugin extends the [`composer/installers`](https://github.com/composer/installers) plugin to allow any arbitrary package type to be handled by their custom installer and specified explicitly in the